aoifeJin/retail-inventory-sales-analysis/README.md

 - Seaborn
 - Jupyter Notebook

-These tools were used for data cleaning, analysis, and visualization.
+These tools were used for data cleaning, analysis and visualization.

 ---